 The Sweet Zzz Organic Weighted Blanket feels the best and priced the best.
 With so many great features like being organic and double sided we didn’t think twice about picking this weighted blank as our favorite.

-One of the oldest and most respected names in weighted blankets, the gravity blanket holds its reputation by being both comfortable and quality.
-We chose this as our second best because of its high industry standards and great quality.
+One of the oldest and most respected names in bedding, the Nectar blanket holds its reputation by being both comfortable and quality.
+We chose this as our sofa throw because of its high industry standards and great quality.

-Also, If you are over 225 pounds and are looking for a blanket but can’t find something that feels heavy you should most certainly consider the Gravity Blanket.
+Also, if you are over 225 pounds and are looking for a blanket but can’t find something that feels heavy you should most certainly consider this one as well.
+The only problem is that for sleeping it might feel a little too small.

 Weighted Blanket Buying Guide